Living in Bali

 Locals and animals

 Many locals don't care about dogs.
 Some Warungs even serve dog meat in Bali.
 For some ceremonies dogs are sacrificed.
-We want to encourage you that if you see any local (or foreigner) treating their pet not with respect or if you see any injured or sick dogs, cast or other animals somewhere in Bali, please contact BAWA.
+We want to encourage you that if you see any local (or foreigner) treating their pet not with respect or if you see any injured or sick dogs, cats or other animals somewhere in Bali, please contact BAWA.
 They speak English and are happy to help any sick, injured or mistreated animals:

 - BAWA HQ: (0361) 977217